 Team projects enable Bachelor of Science in Management students to gain knowledge and practical skills that can be implemented at work.
-Pictured with his class is Dr. Demosthenes Vardiabasis, professor of economics.

-The Bachelor of Science in Management (BSM) degree is designed to make education meaningful to adults by integrating theory with business practice.
+The Bachelor of Science in Management (BSM) degree is designed to provide a very rigorous yet practical education to experienced business professionals by integrating theory with business practice.
 Readings and group discussions are related to the students' work experience and career goals.
 This emphasis allows the theory examined in the classroom to be applied in the workplace.
 In this way, career education is combined with a broad academic perspective.

-The BSM program is a 60-unit concentration in upper-division business courses aimed at students with some organizational experience who are committed to enhancing their professional skills.
+The BSM program is a 60-unit concentration in upper-division business courses aimed at students with some organizational experience who are committed to enhancing their professional knowledge and skills.
 It consists of experiential, collaborative, and pragmatic learning processes that are designed to help students become more effective members of organizations.
 The program familiarizes students with the dynamics of the free market; the core concepts of business; and the impacts of globalization, technology, and diversity on the future workplace.
 The program develops students' understanding of organizational processes and the importance of managing existing and new information.
 It builds their self-confidence and skills in the areas of communication, informed decision making, leadership, and team building.
 The program places a strong emphasis on values and ethical conduct.